Reuben Gaylord: Career

 Soon after graduation Gaylord was commissioned by the American Home Missionary Society of Yale College to work in Henry County, Iowa.
 He was the second Congregational minister in that state, preaching at the Mount Pleasant and Danville, Iowa churches, and eventually became the permanent minister at the Danville Congregational Church.
-While there he became a founding member of the board of trustees of Iowa College at Grinell, now known as Grinnell College.
+While there he became a founding member of the board of trustees of Iowa College at Grinnell, now known as Grinnell College.

 O. D. Richardson, former governor of Michigan and Congregationalist, invited Gaylord to come and work in Omaha, Nebraska.
 He first came in September 1855.
 Moving his family there on Christmas Day, 1855, Gaylord preached his sermons in the Nebraska State House in Omaha, which was the only place in Omaha available.

 On May 4, 1856, Gaylord organized the First Congregational Church of Omaha with nine members.
 A building was completed in August 1857.
 Later he organized the Congregational Church in Fontanelle, Florence and Fort Calhoun.
 He also played a key role in establishing the first Nebraska University in Fontanelle.

 In 1864 he was appointed agent for the American Home Missionary Society for western Iowa and the entirety of Nebraska.
 He accepted this appointment and resigned from the church in Omaha, working there until 1871.
-Afterwards he returned to Omaha, regularly preaching in LaPlatte, Papillion, Columbus, and other places.
+Afterwards he returned to Omaha, regularly preaching in La Platte, Papillion, Columbus, and other places.
 In 1875, he returned to Fontanelle as the minister, and preached at the church in Jalapa as well.
 Gaylord died suddenly in the town of Fontanelle in 1880.